 The Military Program Centers are located at Selfridge ANGB, Michigan and Naval Air Station/JRB, Ft.
 Worth, Texas, and offer coursework in the evening and on weekends.
 These are traditional, resident programs with the same admission and graduation requirements as the campus resident programs.
-The programs are controlled and supervised by the Director of Military Operations and the Associate Dean of the Adult Degree Program.
+The programs are controlled and supervised by the Program Center Managers at the Selfridge and Ft.
+Worth military sites and the Associate Dean of the Adult Degree Program.